Friday, November 27, 2015

 TA/DA Rush

 I have observed that opinions and suggestions are never respected.
-They are taken as negatives and often sailing against the current.
-I only feel if an opinion either respected in the western countries.
-But here, it is taken as aggressive, and negatives, and looked down.
-I feel, to improve and better our relationships, it’s very important to listen to others.
-BUT who listens.
-EEERRRR!
+They are taken as negatives and often described as "sailing against the current."
+As if asking a simple question is the same as capsizing the national boat.
+I only feel that if an opinion is stated in western countries, people might at least pretend to listen.
+But here, it is taken as aggressive, negative, and looked down upon—like you've shown up to a wedding in a trash bag.

 Wednesday, November 18, 2015